manuGil/online-core/docs/source/how-to.rst

 .. important::
    **Resources.**
    This will describe the software and datasets required for completing a certain exercise.
-Not all exercises require you to use data; therefore, this will appear only on the sections that do need it.
+Not all exercises include the use of data; therefore, this will appear only on the sections that it need.

 .. attention::